Industry Employment Projections Methodology

 Projections of employment by industry are the first phase in the employment projection process.
 Projections are created for each industry using historical data and current information about the economy.
 These projections become a primary data source used to project changes in occupational employment.
 Following is a description of the principal data sources and the projection process.

 The EDD collects payroll data from all private employers and government entities covered under the Unemployment Insurance, Disability Insurance, and Personal Income Tax programs.

 The CES data are the official industry employment series for the State, metropolitan statistical areas, and counties.
 It is the primary historical industry data source for industry projections.
 The EDD uses a sampling of private employers and government entities that are surveyed each month to estimate employment.
 The series is monitored on an ongoing basis and benchmarked each year to the universe of industry employment reflected in the Quarterly Census of Employment and Wages (QCEW).
 The CES historical employment series includes a combination of varied NAICS code aggregations.

 - Quarterly Census of Employment and Wages (QCEW)

 - Construct a historical industry series for each industry located in the area using the CES and/or QCEW employment data sources.
-The final year of the historical data becomes the Base Year of the projection period.

 - Review the initial projection for each industry and select the best economic model's projection based on prior historical growth rates, knowledge of the economy, and comparisons to other forecasts.